danferth/wp-cheats/readme.md

 ?>
 //this used to work but safari had to go and be safari
-//basicaly we have to use jquery validate for this sence safari has support for form validation but no excecution of it.
+//basicaly we have to use jquery validate for this, safari has support for form validation but no excecution of it.
 //forms with required fields get submited without error even if empty!
-//load JqueryValidate and the below will work or use your own browser fall validation.
+//load JqueryValidate and the below will work or use your own browser validation.
 //function hasHTML5validation(){
 //	return typeof document.createElement('input').checkValidity === 'function';
 //}